-I was in the US the other week to witness the reaction to the new Gillette advertising campaign.
-It was both amusing and frightening in equal measure, watching the consumers and pundits react: there were as many moments of moral outrage as there were passionate messages of support.
+The reaction to the new Gillette advertising campaign was both amusing and frightening in equal measure.
+There were as many moments of moral outrage as there were passionate messages of support.
 Another major brand taking a stand on a topical social issue shouldn’t really have caught everyone by surprise.
 But it did…

 In case you’ve been under a rock for the past week, this new ad urged men to do better by turning the original Gillette strapline “The best a man can get” on its head, with the new and thought-provoking “The best men can be”.